zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 The following offset equals the previous link offset plus the number of domains in the previous link.

-The following example is shown on :numref:`logging-domain-ids-example`, where the assigned ``domain_ids`` are shown for each domain:
+The following example is shown below, where the assigned ``domain_ids`` are shown for each domain:

-.. _logging-domain-ids-example:
 .. figure:: images/domain_ids.png

     Domain IDs assigning example